josbeir/cakephp-docs-md/docs/2/en/development/configuration.md

 - `name` - The name of the cookie to use.
 Defaults to 'CAKEPHP'
 - `timeout` - The number of minutes you want sessions to live for.
   This timeout is handled by CakePHP
 - `cookieTimeout` - The number of minutes you want session cookies to live for.
 - `checkAgent` - Do you want the user agent to be checked when starting sessions?
   You might want to set the value to false, when dealing with older versions of IE, Chrome Frame or certain web-browsing devices and AJAX
 - `defaults` - The default configuration set to use as a basis for your session.
   There are four builtins: php, cake, cache, database.
 - `handler` - Can be used to enable a custom session handler.
-Expects an array of callables, that can be used with `session_save_handler`.
+  Expects an array of callables, that can be used with <span class="title-ref">session_save_handler</span>.
-Using this option will automatically add `session.save_handler` to the ini array.
+  Using this option will automatically add <span class="title-ref">session.save_handler</span> to the ini array.
 - `autoRegenerate` - Enabling this setting, turns on automatic renewal of sessions, and sessionids that change frequently.
   See `CakeSession::$requestCountdown`.
 - `ini` - An associative array of additional ini values to set.

 The built-in defaults are: